dnzengou/Game-Theory-Rationality/project_GTH/conways_game_of_life_inspiration/Readme.md

 * ``run.py``: Launches the visualization

 # Spatial game simulation
-Simulation of evolutionary game dynamics on a spatial grid.
+Simulation of evolutionary game dynamics on a spatial grid, with Recycler agent in green and Wasteful agent in yellow.
 Demo here:

 <a href="https://youtu.be/7fIpENTIISg" target="_blank"><img src="conways_game_of_life/img/urban-sprawl-effect_mesavizu.png" alt="demo at https://youtu.be/7fIpENTIISg" width="240" height="180" border="10"/></a>